 As users welcome the new algorithm updates that make sure irrelevant content stays out of their screens, the life of digital marketers becomes increasingly difficult.
 Social media challenges are hard to overcome.
 Over the last few years, we’ve seen a drop in organic reach year by year.
 Forgotten are the days when users would see all the posts of their beloved brands.
 Now brands are reaching only 2-3% of their total audience on Facebook.

 How to solve this social media challenge?
 There’s no quick win here.
 Throwing money at Facebook won’t solve the issue.

 It puts more importance on collaboration in 2018.
 Brands have to work better with their digital agencies and social media teams for better content.
 With collaboration, you can easily exchange feedback, give ideas, brainstorm ideas and understand how to avoid fuck ups like Pepsi once had.
 Working side by side with all of your teammate plus good collaboration will save you time and improve the ROI of the brand.

 All social media marketers have challenges, and not only they’re likely here to stay but new ones are waiting around the corner.
 You’re probably not gonna solve most of them tomorrow, but in time things get easier and less frustrating.
-Digital marketing is an exciting industry to be part of.
+Digital marketing has many exciting concepts to learn from.
 It’s important to remember that you need to know your audience, channels, voice and what you’re passionate about.
 Doing this will help you concentrate on things that matter most.